polyvariant/sttp-oauth2/README.md

 ## Quick start

-To use this library add following dependency to yout `build.sbt`
+To use this library add the following dependency to your `build.sbt`

 ```scala
 "com.ocadotechnology" %% "sttp-oauth2" % "x.y.z"